 Notes

-For a healthy sweet and spicy sauce, add date syrup, maple syrup, or soaked pitted Medjool dates. ย
+For a healthy sweet and spicy sauce, add date syrup, maple syrup, or soaked pitted Medjool dates.

 Nutrition

-This information is provided as a courtesy and is an ESTIMATE only.
-Varying factors such as product types or brands purchased can change the nutritional information in any given recipe.
+This information is provided as a courtesy and is only an estimate.
+Nutritional values may vary depending on factors such as product types and brands used.

 Jan Brockway says